 Accounts receivable consists primarily of amounts due for sales, services and rentals.
 The Network established an allowance for doubtful accounts based on historical data and an analysis of the aged receivables at year-end.
-The balance on the financial statements is shown net of the allowance of approximately \$20,100 and \$3,700 at June 30, 2016 and 2015, respectively.
+The balance on the financial statements is presented net of the allowance of approximately \$5,000 and \$20,120 at June 30, 2017 and 2016, respectively.